cyberbotics/webots-doc/reference/worldinfo.md

   SFNode     defaultDamping                 NULL     # default damping parameters SFFloat    inkEvaporation                 0        # make ground textures evaporate SFVec3f    northDirection                 1 0 0    # for compass and InertialUnit
+  SFString   gpsCoordinateSystem            "local"  # should either be 'local' or 'WGS84' SFVec3f    gpsReference                   0 0 0    # defines the offset for each coordinate [m]
   SFFloat    lineScale                      0.1      # control the length of every arbitrary-sized lines MFNode     contactProperties              []       # see ContactProperties node }